Giskard-AI/giskard/docs/open_source/testset_generation/rag_evaluation/index.md

 # 🥇 RAGET Evaluation

 > ⚠️ **RAGET is currently in early version and is subject to change**.
-Feel free to reach out on our [Discord server](https://discord.gg/fkv7CAr3FE) if you have any trouble with test set generation or to provide feedback.
+Feel free to reach out on our [Discord server](https://discord.gg/fkv7CAr3FE) if you have any trouble or to provide feedback.

 ## Correctness Evaluation on the Generated Test Set